jharwell/libra/README.md

   - `"value"` can be either "C" or "C++", and defines the language that the different checkers will use for checking the project.

-- `set(${target}_HAS_RECURSIVE_DIRS VALUE)`

-  Controls whether or not the project has smaller modules/sub projects within it, that each have their own CMakeLists.txt and can be compiled/checked/etc independently of each other and the main project.

-  - `VALUE` can be either YES or NO.

 ## Capabilities